Bows

 Its US patent was granted in 1969.

 Many archers broadly use compound bows in hunting and target practice.
+If you’re interested in competition, check out our roundup of the best competition bows reviewed for 2026.

 There’s assurance confidence in hitting the object in target when using compound bows.